Sandra Seaton: Personal life

-Seaton was born in Columbia, Tennessee, to Albert Sampson Browne, Jr. and Hattye Evans, both teachers.
+Seaton was born in Columbia, Tennessee, to Albert Sampson Browne Jr. and Hattye Evans, both teachers.
 After Seaton's parents divorced, her mother remarried and the family moved to Chicago's West Side in 1949.
 Seaton's grandmother, Emma Louish Evans, often performed at amateur minstrel shows and had a strong influence on her granddaughter's work.
 Evans gave Seaton a deep pride in the work of Flournoy Miller, a family member, who wrote the book for the pioneering all black musical Shuffle Along in 1921.
-Seaton graduated from Farragut High School in Chicago and received her Bachelor of Arts from the University of Illinois at Champaign-Urbana in Arts and Letters (Creative Writing).
+Seaton graduated from Farragut High School in Chicago and received her Bachelor of Arts from the University of Illinois Urbana-Champaign in Arts and Letters (Creative Writing).
 At Illinois, she studied with John Frederick Nims, George Scouffas, and Webster Smalley.
-She earned a Master of Arts degree in creative writing from Michigan State University.
+She earned a Master of Arts degree in creative writing from Michigan State University, where she studied under Linda Wagner-Martin and Robert Martin.
 Seaton is also a member of Alpha Kappa Alpha sorority.

-She married James Seaton, a professor of English at Michigan State University; the couple has four children.
+She married James Seaton, literary critic and professor of English at Michigan State University; the couple has four children.